 FERPA stands for the Family Educational Rights and Privacy Act* (also known as the Buckley Amendment).
-Passed by Congress in 1974, FERPA is a federal law designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the protection of inaccurate and misleading data through informal and formal hearings.
+Passed by Congress in 1974, FERPA is a federal law designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the protection of inaccurate and misleading data through informal and formal hearings.
 FERPA regulations govern student educational records from the moment they become active students and register for classes at DigiPen and continues even after their graduation or withdrawal from the Institute.
 The act grants specific rights to the student:

-At the post-secondary level, parents have no inherent right to access or inspect their son’s or daughter’s education records.
+At the post-secondary level, parents have no inherent right to access or inspect their child’s educational records.
 This right is limited solely to the student.
-At DigiPen, records may be released to parents only if they have been given a written release by the student or in compliance with a parental affidavit.
+At DigiPen, records may be released to parents or other individuals only if they have been given Proxy within Colleague Self-Service or in compliance with a parental affidavit.
 Students may use the Proxy module to allow the sharing of their educational records or to fully block the sharing of their records.

 *The full text of the Family Education Rights and Privacy Act is available at the U.S. Government Publishing Office’s website.